PX4/PX4-Autopilot/makefiles/README.txt

 	Called by ../Makefile to build or download the NuttX archives if PX4_TARGET_OS is set to "nuttx".

-linux.mk
+posix.mk

-	Called by ../Makefile to set Linux specific parameters if PX4_TARGET_OS is set to "linux".
+	Called by ../Makefile to set POSIX specific parameters if PX4_TARGET_OS is set to "posix".

 upload.mk